 Finally, here are a few more pictures from my photoshoot of our client’s porch after the historical porch renovation.

-We first met our client when he brought us an old picture of their home.
-The existing house no longer had the same porch shown in the picture, and our presented challenge was to recreate a combination of the existing and the old porch from the photograph.
+We first met our client when he brought us an old picture of their home, first built in 1822.
+Over the years, pieces had been added on, torn down, and altered, so the existing house no longer had the same porch shown in the picture.
+Our presented challenge then was to recreate a combination of the existing and the old porch from the photograph.
 I knew that our client had a passion for historic buildings, so I visited to learn more about his thoughts on old homes and restoration.

 During the interview, I was welcomed inside the home to receive a tour of the historic details.
 I was fascinated.
 I came into the interview with a mild appreciation for history and left with interest in more of a tangible and emotional way.
 The passion for restoration and details was infectious.